Cost of living · Aurora, Colorado · 2026

 How much does housing cost in Aurora?

-A 2-bedroom apartment in Aurora costs approximately $2,089 per month based on HUD Fair Market Rent data.
-Housing makes up about 26% of the total monthly budget.
+A 2-bedroom apartment in Aurora costs approximately $2,140 per month based on HUD Fair Market Rent data.
+At about 52% of the monthly needs budget, housing is the largest cost category here.

 Is Aurora more expensive than the national average?